abargum/unified-timbre-transfer/README.md

 ## Inference

 For inference experiments with the script in `inference.ipynb`.
-The pre-trained models can be downloaded from: **[link placeholder]**.
+The pre-trained models can be downloaded from: [models](https://drive.google.com/drive/folders/1-JXWJCOnS6bK5ZgBjA6LIErZ8tqMwYjo?usp=drive_link).

 ## Evaluation